tethysplatform/tethys/docs/tutorials/getting_started/new_app_project.rst

         tethys db stop

-Browse to `<http://127.0.0.1:8000/apps>`_ in a web browser.
+Browse to `<http://127.0.0.1:8000/apps>`_ in a web browser and login the default portal user is:

+* **username**: admin
+* **password**: pass

 If all has gone well, you should see your app listed on the app library page.
+Click on the app tile to launch it.
 Exploring your new app won't take long, because there is only one page.
 Familiarize yourself with different parts of the app interface (see below).

 .. figure:: ../../images/app_controls.png
     :width: 650px